-MMO: When you look back on your career Doc, what are you most proud of?
+MMO: When you look back on your career, Doc, what are you most proud of?

 Dwight: I think the thing I’m most proud of is that I think I learned to accept the career I had.
 I’m very thankful and knowing that the fans love me for a person just as much as a player.
 And I say that because when I first made it to the majors my goal was stay healthy, play as long as I can, and hopefully win a World Series.
-I never thought about winning any individual awards, none of that.
+I never thought about winning any individual awards.
 I was fortunate and very blessed along the way to win just about every award, pitch to win, that ’85 season, win three World Series with both New York teams.

 I had an unbelievable career and once I saw it that way, understood it and accepted that, it made it that much better.
-A lot of times, even now, it gives me goose bumps thinking about it.
+A lot of times, even now, it gives me goosebumps thinking about it.
 Sometimes I still put in tapes and watch and say, ‘Wow, that was great.’

 I really enjoyed the career that I had and the thing I enjoyed the most about it was developing the friendships with the players I played with and the organizations.
-And the fans; I can’t thank the fans enough, they gave me the strength to carry on even when I didn’t feel like it.
+And the fans; I can’t thank the fans enough.
+They gave me the strength to carry on even when I didn’t feel like it.

 MMO: How’s your relationship with your former teammate, Darryl Strawberry?
 You both had a public feud dating back to August of 2016, how have you guys been?

 Dwight: Our relationship is good now.
 I think it’s more about respect and understanding that if we have a problem with one another that we confront each other about it instead of going public.
 We talk now probably more regularly than we did and I think the conversations are more real.
 It still bothers me that he did that, but I forgave him.
-But I think by that happening our relationship grew a little closer.
+I think by that happening our relationship grew a little closer.

 Dwight: The health is good.
-Unfortunately I need to get cataract surgery; I’ve had more surgeries now than when I played for sixteen-years.
+Unfortunately, I need to get cataract surgery; I’ve had more surgeries now than when I played for sixteen-years.
 But I’ve got to get the cataract thing which is nothing serious.
 I went through this whole dental process because I chewed tobacco unfortunately for thirty-five years and then I had a bad infection in my mouth where I needed teeth injected and then implants put in.
 I get that all done in February but those are minor things, it could be worse.

 Other than that my health is great, my recovery is going really well.
 I have no complaints, I’m actually training my thirteen-year-old son (Dylan) in basketball, trying to get him bigger and stronger.
 And my kids are good and healthy and getting ready to have my fifth grand-kid, so everything’s great, I have no complaints.
 Life has been good, I’ve been very blessed.
 I’m doing a couple of different events, helping kids, I love working with kids.